ghiscoding/angular-validation/readme.md

 * [1.3.3](https://github.com/ghiscoding/angular-validation/commit/7b3043a97006a3d7043b198f89c91f8b6c49476e) `2015-01-04` Added changelog & updated Bootstrap(3.3.1), AngularJS(1.3.7) to latest versions
 * [1.3.4](https://github.com/ghiscoding/angular-validation/commit/ba30d55ddb8bca44a8032fc8253356450bd4e1d4) `2015-01-06` Removed the necessity of creating a `<span>` for displaying the error message, the directive now handles it by itself.
 * [1.3.5](https://github.com/ghiscoding/angular-validation/commit/679b24ca4daee8419731c45d1d65d63cb5ca74a5) `2015-01-26` Throw an error message when user did not provide a `name=""` property inside the element to validate.
 * [1.3.6](https://github.com/ghiscoding/angular-validation/commit/e47e91f45f93a3f191ab6849d06163563674e9e2) `2015-02-09` Added `ng-strict-di` for minification, renamed some files and folder lib to `/vendors`, moved directive into new `/src` folder for better separation.
 * [1.3.7](https://github.com/ghiscoding/angular-validation/commit/86c16f720d6687d3b5ca93e49a0a37824027e583) `2015-03-08` Complete rewrite (but same functionality) so that I could add an Angular-Validation Service which is similar implementation as the Directive.
 Also added `debounce` attribute which is an alias to `typingLimit`, validation rules are now defined as an external service for better maintainability and also created a common file for shared functions by both Validation Directive and Service.
 * [1.3.8](https://github.com/ghiscoding/angular-validation/commit/492d1060a91fb8b49fc70a0c7a1a581d904e0db0) `2015-03-15` Added between/min/max conditional validators on all Date types (ISO, EURO_LONG, EURO_SHORT, US_LONG, US_SHORT)
 * [1.3.9](https://github.com/ghiscoding/angular-validation/commit/931d3b04a00f0583612aefe28ad0bfcac326a38c) `2015-03-21` Added validation summary through 2 new and equivalent properties `$scope.$validationSummary` and `$scope.formName.$validationSummary`.
 Also added `bower` and `gulp` support, the Gulp script gives minified files.
+* [1.3.10]() `2015-03-29` Added new function of `checkFormValidity()` before submitting the form.
+Now use only 1 minified script instead of multiples.